aw-git-teacher/SslCertBinding.NetCore/README.md

 # SslCertBinding.NetCore
-SslCertBinding.Net is a library for .NET 6 and Windows and provides a simple API to add, remove or retrieve bindings between a https port and a SSL certificate.
+SslCertBinding.NetCore is a .NET core 6 port of SslCertBinding.Net - a library for and Windows and provides a simple API to add, remove or retrieve bindings between a https port and a SSL certificate.

 This library can be considered as a programmatic alternative to Windows command line tools `netsh http show|add|delete sslcert` or `httpcfg query|set|delete ssl`.